 He was eager, so he quickly cleared out the back bedroom, painted it, and bought a large used aquarium tank from a Facebook For Sale page.

 Then, because I’m a

 This cabinet could be used for just about anything…TV stand, console, whatever.
-But, I built it really sturdy to handle the weight of the tank.
+But, I built it really sturdy to handle the weight of the fish tank.
 Danny was picky and wanted it as plain as possible, but have as much molding as possible…not really sure how that works, but I did what I could.
 Also he was determined to have overlay doors instead of inset doors…something else I didn’t really get, but the customer is always right, so I went with it.
 Side note: is he a customer if he isn’t paying???